danielgtaylor/peasant/README.md

 The following subcommands are currently available, and can be combined however you want.
 They will be run in the order given, e.g. `peasant test lint`.

 #### Lint
 Use the `lint` subcommand to lint all your source code, using `babel-eslint` to parse ES6 code.
-Uses the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
+Uses the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript), but you can provide your own rule overrides in `.eslintrc`.

 ```sh
 peasant lint